TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 While your VM is running, do the following steps:

   1. Click "Devices" -> "Insert Guest additions CD image" in the menu bar
   2. Open a terminal by pushing `ctrl + alt+ t` on the keyboard, if a terminal does not open, click anywhere on the desktop of the VM and try again.
-  3. Type the following command into the terminal: `sudo apt install gcc make perl` You will be asked to type in the password you setup earlier, when you type, it won't show up, but trust that it is taking you input.
+  3. Type the following command into the terminal: `sudo apt install gcc make perl` You will be asked to type in the password you setup earlier.
+As you type your password, you'll notice there is no visual feedback.
+This is a security measure.
+Trust that it is taking you input.
 (Just type it and then push enter).
 If an error is thrown, reboot the VM and try the steps in this list again.
-  4. then run: `sudo /media/$USER/VBox*/VBoxLinux*.run` This may ask you for a password as well.
+  4. Run: `sudo /media/$USER/VBox*/VBoxLinux*.run` This may ask you for a password as well.
   5. Run `reboot` in the terminal, and the VM should reboot.
-If this does not work, reboot the VM by clicking the "start" menu, and selecting "reboot"
+If this does not work, reboot the VM by clicking the "start" menu, and selecting "reboot."

 NOTE: If upon trying to start the VM you only get a black screen, close and "power off" the VM, click "settings -> display" and make sure "Enable 3D Acceleration" is UNCHECKED, and Video memory is set to AT LEAST 128mb.

 ### Step 4: Understand Your New VM

-Here are some tips to help you get started coding in a virtual environment:
+Here are some tips to help you get started in a virtual environment:

 * All installations are done in the VM.
-You will install everything you need for coding, including Ruby, VSCode, Rails, and Node, inside the Guest OS.
+You will install everything you need for coding, including your text editor, Ruby, and Rails inside the VM.

 * To install software on your VM, you will follow the Linux installation instructions from inside the Xubuntu VM.

 * All of the development that you'll do related to TOP will be done in the VM.

 * We recommend going full screen (Edit > Full-Screen Mode) and forgetting about your host OS (Windows).
+For best performance, close all programs inside of your host OS when running your VM.

 </details>